YamSln/farkle/README.md

 - Material design UI
 - Dark theme
-- In game action flow
+- Plays and score tracking
 - Timed turns

 ## About The Game